News

 9:30pm- 1:30am Social Dance

-Dance Social with one of Bay Area & out of town guest DJs
+Dance Social with Bay Area DJs!

 General Admission

-$15 Pre-Sale til 10/24
+$15 Pre-Sale until 10/16

 $20 at the door | Space is limited!

-or Cash / Paypal : Johnandlizpayments@yahoo.com or Venmo @johnandlizproductions (Add fee .43)
+Cash / Paypal : Johnandlizpayments@yahoo.com or Venmo @johnandlizproductions (Add fee .43)

 Sangria or wine available!